stellar/go/services/horizon/internal/ingest/docs.md

   - `stop`, which optionally (though *universally*) transitions to the [`stop`](#stop-state) after this state is complete.

 ### Process
-There's an important bit about this state: only one node should ever build, globally.
-Hence, there are a few checks at the start to ensure this.

 If any of the checks (incl. the aforementioned sync checks) fail, we'll move to the [`start` state](#start-state).
 Sometimes, though, we want to [`stop`](#stop-state), instead (see `buildState.stop`).

 The actual ingestion involves a few steps: